Termineric/termineric-toolbox/README.md

 # 🧰 Termineric Toolbox

 **Termineric Toolbox** is a personal collection of open-source tools, scripts, and helpers that I’ve created or am actively developing.
-These tools are built to support various workflows — including Laravel-based development, data conversion, and automation tasks — and are designed to be modular, flexible, and easy to reuse.
+These tools are built to support various workflows for Web/App development, data conversion, and automation tasks — and are designed to be modular, flexible, and easy to reuse.

 ## 🛠️ Areas of Focus